nguyenkhanhvgu/number-guessing-game/README.md

 4. **Open your browser**
    - Go to `http://localhost:5000`
+   - Register a new account or login
-   - Start playing!
+   - Start playing and tracking your scores!

 ## 🎯 How to Play

+1. **Create Account**: Register with a username and password
+2. **Login**: Access your personal game dashboard
+3. **Start Playing**: The game generates a random number between 1-100
+4. **Make Guesses**: Enter numbers and receive "too high" or "too low" feedback
-1. **Start the Game**: Open the web application in your browser
+5. **Win the Game**: Find the correct number and save your score
-2. **Make a Guess**: Enter a number between 1 and 100 in the input field
-3. **Get Feedback**: The game will tell you if your guess is too high, too low, or correct
-4. **Keep Trying**: Continue guessing until you find the correct number
-5. **Celebrate**: See how many attempts it took you to win!
-6. **Play Again**: Click "New Game" to start over with a new number
+6. **Track Progress**: View your statistics and compete on leaderboards
+7. **Improve**: Use the performance analysis to get better at the game

-## 📁 Project Structure
+## 📁 Enhanced Project Structure

 ```
 Number Guessing game/
-├── app.py                  # Main Flask application
+├── app.py                  # Main Flask application with auth & database
+├── game.db                 # SQLite database (auto-created)
-├── requirements.txt        # Python dependencies
+├── requirements.txt        # Python dependencies (updated)
 ├── templates/
-│   └── index.html         # Game interface template
+│   ├── index.html         # Enhanced game interface
+│   ├── auth.html          # Login/Registration forms
+│   ├── leaderboard.html   # Global leaderboards
+│   └── profile.html       # User profile and statistics
 ├── static/
-│   └── style.css          # Styling and responsive design
+│   └── style.css          # Enhanced styling with auth support
 ├── .github/
 │   └── copilot-instructions.md
+├── DEPLOYMENT.md          # Deployment guide
 └── README.md              # This file
 ```